huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ### Support non-Latin characters in property names

 Toggling on the option of **Non-Latin characters support** will enhance support for non-Latin languages as default languages, specifically in the names of properties within your templates.
-This option triggers an automatic update of all properties, a process that could take several minutes and will likely change URLs to library filters.
+This option triggers an automatic update of all properties, a process that could take several minutes and will likely change the URLs of library filters.
 If you have menus or links using such URLs, you will need to update them manually afterward.

 - If you are not facing issues with your template property names, we recommend leaving this unchecked.